brainboxdotcc/DPP/docpages/example_programs/the_basics/firstbot.md

 ### 4. Attach to another event to receive slash commands

 If you want to handle a slash command, you should also attach your program to the `on_slashcommand` event (dpp::cluster::on_slashcommand) which is basically the same as the Discord.js `interactionCreate` event.
-Lets add this to the program before the `on_ready` event:
+Let's add this to the program before the `on_ready` event:

 ~~~~~~~~~~~~~~{.cpp}
 #include <dpp/dpp.h>